Teaching A Multicultural Child About Holi

 4.)
 Holi Party Accessories/Clothing.

-Some Holi Party clothing and accessories we recommend are family T-Shirts and Holi Face Masks.
+Some Holi Party clothing and accessories we recommend are family T-Shirts and Face Masks.

-The face mask shown below is designed for those sensitive to Holi powder or outdoor allergens etc.
+The face mask are great to not inhibit the spread of Covid-19 but also for those sensitive to Holi powder or outdoor allergens etc.

 6.)
 Holi Music And Songs For Kids.